hMsats/spark-wallet-usd/README.md

 The `allow-deprecated-apis=false` is optional in config.

-Note: the usd version can be found [here](https://github.com/hMsats/spark-wallet-usd.git)
+Note: the euro version can be found [here](https://github.com/hMsats/spark-wallet-euro.git)

 HOW I RUN SPARK WALLET ON UBUNTU LINUX: